Go with the flow: endless sweeping trails + big skies on our mountain bike tour Yukon

 Expect to pedal, laugh, and have the adrenalin pumping all day!
 This is what world-class singletrack mountain biking is all about.

 Set in some of Canada’s most beautiful scenery, these professionally built trails snake their way down the mountain and finish at the edge of Bennett Lake.
-After a full day of riding, we will return to the yurts in time to enjoy happy hour before another delicious meal.
+After a full day of riding, we will return to the Mountain Ranch in time to enjoy a refreshing drink before our last celebratory meal together.

-Sadly, this is the end of your fabulous mountain biking holiday in the Yukon.
+Sadly, this is the end of your fabulous mountain bike tour Yukon in northern Canada.
 After our final breakfast and delicious Midnight Sun coffee to go, your guide will transport you back to the airport in time to catch your flight back to reality!

 H+I Adventures is bonded by the Association of Bonded Travel Organisers Trust Limited (ABTOT), so you can be sure that when you book with us your money will be safe.